ssindhu1087/Edusity/README.md

 ## Features

 - **Single Page Layout**: All information is available on one page with smooth scrolling and navigation.
+- **Fast and modern**: Built using React for the front-end and Vite for a super-fast development experience.
+- **Responsive Design**: Fully responsive layout that works on mobile, tablet, and desktop.
 - **About Us**: Brief description of the institute's mission, history, and values.
 - **Programs**: List of academic programs and courses offered by the institute.
 - **Gallery**: Gallery which shows the campus photos.